8harath/KairosCV/30_DAY_IMPLEMENTATION_PLAN.md

 - ⏳ **If you're part-time:** Double the timeline (60 days)
 - 🆘 **If you get stuck:** Ask for help early (don't waste 4 hours on one error)
-- 💸 **If costs are too high:** Disable Vertex AI, use template-only mode
+- 💸 **If costs are too high:** Groq free tier should be sufficient; use template-only mode as fallback
 - 🐛 **If bugs pile up:** Add buffer days for bug fixing

 ### Most Important Advice